roostergr/jellyfin-kubernetes/README.md

 ## Troubleshooting ##

 This project is tested on a microk8s kubernetes cluster running on Ubuntu.
-It should be mostly portable across different kubernetes implementatoins, however keep in mind.
+It should be mostly portable across different kubernetes implementatoins, however keep in mind:

 1. The [ingress controller configuration](./resources/ingress.yaml) provided in this project ustilises the **microk8s** `ingress` and `cert-manager` addons.
 If you are using a different kubernets implementation you may need to modify the ingress configuration beyond changing the hostname of your server.
+2. You will likely need to set up port forwarding between port 443 on your internet router and the microk8s ingress IP.
+3. This example deployment uses the fairly basic 'hostpath' storage for the media library.
+This will likely be suitable for a home media server running on microk8s or some other lightweight/single node implementation, where the media files are stored in a local directory, but is not suitable for multi-node clusters.
+    - An alternative storage option that may be useful if media is on a NAS is to not create a persistent media volume and add media to the library via network shares.
+4. Depending on your network configuration, a load balancer service type (instead of ClusterIP) may be necessary to allow media volumes from the local network to be added (I haven't tested this configuration).

 ## TODO List ##